Theo112211/ReactViteHomeP/README.md

+[First of all, you will notice that this is not a completed build that's because that exactly what it is.
+This is just to show the code.]
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.